tupini07/PopularTorrentBot/doc_sphinx/bot_doc.rst

 ==========================

-The telegram bot creates the interface that the user will interact with and is also in charge of integrating the different services (as can be seen in the ApplicationStructure_ section.
+The telegram bot creates the interface that the user will interact with and is also in charge of integrating the different services (as can be seen in the :ref:`ApplicationStructure` section.

 When asked for the most popular torrents of a category, on a specific date, this application will first of all ask the database service to see if we have a record, if yes then we just fetch it and